MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-1. Go to OPNsense Site B Firewall ‣ Rules ‣ Wireguard (Group)
+1. Go to OPNsense Site B Firewall ‣ Rules ‣ WireGuard (Group)

 2. add a new rule.

 3. Action - Pass

-4. Interface - Wireguard (Group)
+4. Interface - WireGuard (Group)

 5. Direction - In